 Homelessness in California comes in many forms.
-One way of classifying homeless people in California is utilizing the underlying reason why persons become homeless initially or remain homeless over the longer term.
+One way of classifying homeless people in California is by utilizing the underlying reason why persons become homeless initially or remain homeless over the longer term.

 One type of homeless person in California is the working poor.
 In this day and age, a considerable percentage of homeless men and women in the state have jobs.
-Some of these people have full time jobs, but simply do not earn a living wage.
+Some of these people have full-time jobs, but simply do not earn a living wage.
 A living wage is an amount of money necessary to meet the basic needs of life, including food and housing.

-Another cohort of homeless people are those that are unemployed.
+Another cohort of homeless people is those that are unemployed.
 In some cases, these individuals became unemployed a short time before becoming homeless.
 A significant majority of people in California, and across the United States, live paycheck to paycheck.
 Some are only one paycheck away from a roof over their heads to the street.
 There are other homeless people who’ve been chronically unemployed for one reason or another.

 Substance Abuse or Addiction

 Substance abuse and addiction are prevalent among a good percentage of the homeless population.
 Some individuals who are homeless ended up in this position because of drug abuse or addiction.
-With that recognized, a good many people who end up addicted to mind altering substances never end up homeless.
-In addition, some people who end up homeless, begin abusing mind altering substances after that particular, negative life change occurs
+With that recognized, a good many people who end up addicted to mind-altering substances never end up homeless.
+In addition, some people who end up homeless, begin abusing mind-altering substances after that particular, negative life change occurs

 Mental Health Issues and Became Homeless

 A notable segment of the homeless population is afflicted with a mental illness.
 Some of the individuals in that cohort have mental health conditions that contributed to their homelessness.
 In some cases, these are individuals who’ve been discharged from a treatment facility but lacked a stable living environment.
 Thus, they ended up on the street.